 Always read the vehicle owner's manual and the car seat manual before installing the seat.
 It is important that the car seat is installed tightly in the vehicle and that the harness fits your child snugly.

 To switch a convertible or 3-in-1 seat from rear-facing to forward-facing:

+- Move the shoulder straps to the slots that are at or above your child's shoulders, or position at or closest to (above or below, based on rear or forward facing) the child's shoulders.
+Check the instructions that came with the seat to be sure you are positioning the shoulder straps correctly.
 You may have to adjust the recline angle of the seat so that it sits more upright in your vehicle.
 Check the instructions to be sure.

-If using the lower anchors, make sure that the weight of your child plus the weight of the seat does not exceed 65 pounds, Most seats now state the maximum child weight to use the anchors in the manual and on the stickers on the side.
+- If using the lower anchors, make sure that the weight of your child plus the weight of the seat does not exceed 65 pounds.
+Most seats now state the maximum child weight to use the anchors in the manual and on the stickers on the side.
 If the child weighs too much, families must use the seat belt to install.

-Always use the top tether when you can.
-A tether is a strap that is attached to the top part of a car seat and holds the seat tightly by connecting to an anchor point in your vehicle (often on the seat back or rear shelf; see your vehicle owner's manual to find where tether anchors are in your vehicle).
-Tethers give important extra protection by keeping the car seat and your child's head from moving too far forward in a crash or sudden stop.
+- Always use the top tether when you can.
+A tether is a strap that is attached to the top part of a car safety seat and holds the seat tightly by connecting to an anchor point in your vehicle (often on the seat back or rear shelf; see your vehicle owner's manual to find where tether anchors are in your vehicle).
+Tethers give important extra protection by keeping the car safety seat and your child's head from moving too far forward in a crash or sudden stop.
 All new cars, minivans, and light trucks are required to have tether anchors as of September 2000.
 Forward-facing seats come with tether straps.
 A tether should always be used as long as your child has not reached the top weight limit for the tether anchor.